-Working in partnership with Aboriginal communities and other stakeholders to connect people to their Aboriginal ancestry, promote reconciliation and celebrate the richness of
+Working in partnership with Aboriginal communities and other stakeholders to connect people to their Aboriginal ancestry, promote reconciliation and celebrate the richness of our shared history.

 Need help with your Aboriginal family history research?
 We may hold information in our collections about you or your direct ancestors.

 This is a site for authors, academics, students, government agencies and people doing community history research or anyone with an interest in Aboriginal history in WA.

 Native title researchers can request access to records to gather evidence relevant to a native title claim.